 As I was resizing this rug, I was thinking about other questions you might have about this project and thought I'd answer some of those below.

-If your rug doesn’t fit your space but is in good condition, then resizing your rug might be a perfect fit for you!
-This was basically the same exact situation that I was in and I’m happy to have found a quick and easy solution to my area rug dilemma.
+If you own a rug that just doesn't fit your space then trimming a wool shag rug would be perfect.
+This was basically the same exact situation that I was in and I'm happy to have found a quick and easy solution to my area rug dilemma.

 Different rug types will react differently when you are cutting through the material.
 The rug binding step is what stops your rug from fraying.
 Its important to attach the binding with the double-sided tape that comes on it but also use a bead of hot glue closer to the rolled edge of the binding.